Bonding Rabbits

 • Aggression Signs: Be alert for aggressive behaviors like lunging, biting, or prolonged chasing.

-Follow This Schedule for Reintroducing Free-roaming:
+Follow This Schedule for Dates

 Day 1: 15 minutes, 1 x per day